perladvent/perldotcom/content/legacy/_pub_1998_08_show_onion.md

 ![](/images/_pub_1998_08_show_onion/21.gif)

-The folks at the the Unicode consortium think it looks like this.
+The folks at the Unicode consortium think it looks like this.
 I don't know if they're right, but if they're not, it doesn't matter.
 They published it this way, and now it's right by definition.

 Of course, my dictionary has it upside from that...